borgbackup/borg/docs/faq.rst

 Why is backup slow for me?
 --------------------------

-So, if you feel your |project_name| backup is too slow somehow, you should find out why.
+So, if you feel your Borg backup is too slow somehow, you should find out why.

 The usual way to approach this is to add ``--list --filter=AME --stats`` to your ``borg create`` call to produce more log output, including a file list (with file status